ghga-de/milestones-docs/61-matamata-turtle/technical_specification.md

 For a given Kafka topic, there will be a separate DLQ topic *per service*.
 For example, the UCS, DCS, and IFRS subscribe to the topic containing File Deletion Requested events.
-They would publish failed File Deletion Requested events to their own DLQ topics, e.g. `file-deletions-ucs-dlq`, `file-deletions-dcs-dlq`, `file-deletions-ifrs-dlq`.
+They would publish failed File Deletion Requested events to their own DLQ topics, e.g. `file-deletions.ucs-dlq`, `file-deletions.dcs-dlq`, `file-deletions.ifrs-dlq`.
 Each service has only one retry topic, however:

 ![DLQ Topic Arrangement](./images/topic%20distribution.png)